ietf/tao/Tao.md

 experienced authors.
 As of this writing, it's still a draft but it does contain a great deal of useful content.
-You should feelfree to use the site, and offer feedback.
+You should feel free to use the site, and offer feedback.

 Outside of the formatting decision, the most important document you can read is <a href="https://www.ietf.org/how/ids/guidelines">Guidelines